devlaming/mgreml/README.md

 For the same set of individuals, you have a binary genomic-relatedness matrix (a.k.a.
 GRM) e.g. computed using [PLINK](https://www.cog-genomics.org/plink/) or [GCTA](https://cnsgenomics.com/software/gcta/).
 In this case, the set of binary GRM files comprises `data.grm.bin`, `data.grm.N.bin`, and `data.grm.id`.
 We refer to this set of binary GRM files by its prefix, i.e. `data`.

-The simplest command for running an `mgreml` analysis on this data is as follows:
+The command for running an `mgreml` analysis on this data without correcting for any covariates at all is as follows:

 ```
-python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt --out ./tutorial/nocovs
+python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt --no-intercept --out ./tutorial/nocovs
 ```

 Upon carrying out this command, `mgreml` will first report the follow command will be carried out: